cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

     eval $(terraform output --raw velero_restore_team_a)
     ```

 - However, there is no alternative for service using EFS Storage.
-At the moment of writing this blueprint, there is no Best Practice to Restore Dynamically EFS PVCs (see [Issue 39](https://github.com/cloudbees/terraform-aws-cloudbees-ci-eks-addon/issues/39)).
+Although [AWS Backup](https://aws.amazon.com/backup/) includes this EFS drive as a protected resource, there is no currently a Best Practice to Restore Dynamically EFS PVCs. (see [Issue 39](https://github.com/cloudbees/terraform-aws-cloudbees-ci-eks-addon/issues/39))

 ### Observability